0xYao/contract-factory/README.md

 For example, I will deploy the CREATE3 contract on different chains first (I still have make sure the deployer nonce is in sync in this case) and I will deploy the `ExampleContractFactory` using the CREATE3 factory.

+## Setup

+- Follow the "Usage" steps above to setup for the repository

 ## Deploy the CREATE3 factory